Ultra-long Gamma-ray Bursts from Micro-Tidal Disruption Events: The Case of GRB 250702B: Introduction

 We explore the possibility that this event was powered by a $\mu$TDE, in this case the disruption or partial stripping of a main-sequence star by a stellar-mass black hole or neutron star.
 This channel was first introduced by \citet{Perets2016}, who identified three formation routes: random encounters in dense clusters, tidal capture or scattering in the field, and close passages triggered by natal kicks of newborn compact objects.
 Hydrodynamic simulations and analytic work have since established that such events can produce long-duration high-energy transients with fallback rates consistent with ULGRBs \citep[e.g.,][]{Wang2021,Xin2024,Vynatheya2024}.
 Repeated or partial disruptions can give rise to multiple flares separated by the orbital period of the surviving stellar core \citep{Coughlin2019,Wang2021}, while a full disruption by natal-kick can naturally generate delays of hours to days between an initial explosive transient and/or between the SN ejecta - companion collision and the subsequent disruption \citep{Michaely2016,Perets2016,BP2024}.

 In this work, we analyze the observed properties of the event in the context of the $\mu$TDE hypothesis.
 We show that $\mu$TDEs can be considered as `missing links' between relativistic TDEs and collapsars or mergers involving stellar mass compact objects.
-The long duration and the day-separated precursor can be readily explained in this framework, while still allowing for `GRB-like' features, such as rapid variability, high photon energies, large prompt luminosities, and an off-center galactic location.
+The long duration and the day-earlier emission start-time in X-rays can be readily explained in this framework, while still allowing for `GRB-like' features, such as rapid variability, high photon energies, large prompt luminosities, and an off-center galactic location.
 We compare to alternative models such as collapsars, magnetars, and white-dwarf IMBH TDEs.
 We argue that this event may represent the first substantial evidence for a $\mu$TDE origin of an ultra-long GRB.